MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 ## Upgrade your scanner

-If you have previously installed the scanner and want to upgrade, use the instructions described in [Upgrading the Azure Information Protection scanner](/previous-versions/azure/information-protection/rms-client/client-admin-guide#upgrading-the-azure-information-protection-scanner).
+If you've previously installed the scanner and want to upgrade, use the instructions described in [Upgrading the Azure Information Protection scanner](/previous-versions/azure/information-protection/rms-client/client-admin-guide#upgrading-the-azure-information-protection-scanner).

 Then, [configure](deploy-aip-scanner-configure-install.md) and [use your scanner](deploy-aip-scanner-manage.md) as usual, skipping the steps to install your scanner.